-The Texas Higher Education Coordinating Board (Coordinating Board) proposes adoption Texas Administrative Code, Title 19, Part 1, Chapter 4, Subchapter D, §4.81-§4.87 concerning dual credit.
-These new rules are designed to replace the existing rules in §4.81 to §4.86 which will be submitted for repeal.
+The Texas Higher Education Coordinating Board (Coordinating Board) proposes adoption of Texas Administrative Code, Title 19, Part 1, Chapter 4, Subchapter D, Sections 4.81-4.87, concerning dual credit.
+These new rules are designed to replace the existing rules in Sections 4.81-4.86, which will be submitted for repeal.

-Prior to the 88th Legislative Session, Education Code §61.059(p) defined how the state can fund dual credit courses.
-With the Legislature's addition of the Financial Aid for Swift Transfer (FAST) Program in Education Code §28.0095, the Coordinating Board is replacing its dual credit rules to ensure alignment of the Board's rules and to clarify which dual credit courses the agency can fund in the base and performance tiers under Chapter 130A.
-The new rules clarify reporting and funding requirements for institutions and make the definitions uniform across the Board's rules.
-The definitions for dual credit will be used across all Board rules and will streamline the institutions' compliance and reporting obligations.
+Before the 88th Legislative Session, Texas Education Code 61.059(p) defined how the state can fund dual credit courses.
+With the Legislature's addition of the Financial Aid for Swift Transfer (FAST) Program in Texas Education Code 28.0095, the Coordinating Board is replacing its dual credit rules to ensure alignment of the Coordinating Board's rules and to clarify which dual credit courses the agency can fund in the Base and Performance Tiers under Texas Education Code, Title 3, Chapter 130A.
+The new rules clarify reporting and funding requirements for institutions and make the definitions uniform across the Coordinating Board's rules.
+The definitions for dual credit will be used across all Coordinating Board rules and will streamline the institutions' compliance and reporting obligations.